ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ### Files for this tutorial

-This short tutorial is mainly based around working with the basic `pandas` commands and data structures, but we also use some data about Scottish mountains, provided in the form of a `.csv` file (`scottish_hills.csv`).
+This short tutorial is mainly based around working with the basic Pandas commands and data structures, but we also use some data about Scottish mountains, provided in the form of a `.csv` file (`scottish_hills.csv`).

 You can download the data from <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">this Github repository</a>.
 Clone and download the repo as a zipfile by pressing the big green button, then unzip it.
 You should then save any Python scripts to that folder, so they can access the data easily.